What to do when you’re passed over for a promotion at work

 Snubbed for that promotion?
 This is what you should do to move forward with your career.

 So you didn’t get the promotion, and now your job feels like it’s plateaued.
-You aren’t being challenged or learning any new skills, and your boss wants to keep you right where you are—at the bottom of the totem pole.
+You aren’t being challenged or learning any new skills, and your boss wants to keep you right where you are—at the bottom of the org chart.
 How can you climb the corporate ladder, if someone keeps holding you down?

 It happens all the time—just look to your favorite actors and actresses during awards season, or even to the person sitting in the cubicle next to you.
 As a 2017 Monster poll of more than 3,000 U.S. respondents found, 61% of workers said they had been snubbed for a promotion or award at work.